apache/infrastructure-website/content/pages/project-site.md

 #### Jekyll ####

 <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> is a straightforward tool for developing blogs or static websites using Markdown, and it is easy to deploy the resulting website as Github Pages.
-There are many tutorials for doing this avaiilable online.
+There are many tutorials for doing this available online.

 #### Hugo ####